POLYVIEW-3D Tutorial

 Stereo view

-This option invokes the rendering of a macromolecular structure in anaglyph stereo view mode.
+This option invokes the rendering of a macromolecular structure in the anaglyph stereo view mode.
 Red-blue or red-cyan 3D glasses are required to view the image in order to perceive the effect.
 It allows one to see a 3D structure in details even within a still image towards the better understanding of structural organization of a molecule.
 The option might be useful for educational purposes as well.

 Still image Animation